Events

 Chasing Progress – the Ethics of Innovation

-Annually held in April each year
+Annually held in April

 "The Arizona Bioethics Network 12th annual conference titled ‘Chasing Progress – the Ethics of Innovation’ delves into the ethical complexities inherent in healthcare innovation.
 As biomedical research advances, questions arise regarding equitable access to emerging treatments and technologies.
 This conference seeks to navigate these dilemmas, exploring how to foster innovation while ensuring healthcare accessibility for all.
 Through interdisciplinary dialogue, attendees will examine the ethical dimensions of healthcare innovation and strive to chart a path forward that prioritizes both progress and inclusivity.
 Join us as we grapple with the challenges and opportunities of healthcare innovation in pursuit of a more ethical future.
 Keynote Speaker- Matthew DeCamp MD, PhD from the University of Colorado will be presenting, Bias and Fairness in AI in Healthcare: Beyond the Data."